-- Enable employees of small businesses, self-employed individuals, and uninsured persons to obtain health insurance.
-(A1) - Make efficient use of new tobacco settlement revenues to support health and health-related projects.
-(A1) - Determine the existing public and private health care providers sources and uses of revenue and assess the current and future impact of federal reimbursement changes on West Virginia health care providers.
-(A1) - Provide incentives for preventive care and wellness by lowering co-pays for people who meet their personal health care goals.
-(A1) - Address the adequacy of existing public payments, particularly Medicaid, including whether West Virginia is taking maximum advantage of the favorable federal/state match for Medicaid expenditures.
-(A1) - Address the uninsured population's needs.
-(A1) - Develop policies to impact the role of the consumer as the purchaser of health care services.
-(A1) - Expand managed care principles, where feasible, through the formation of provider-sponsored organizations and networks.
-(B2) - Provide adequate reimbursement for health care providers to encourage use of technologies to improve health care.
-(B2) - Assure adequate continuum of care resources by health care providers and payors to meet the needs of elderly and disabled persons.
+- -- Enable employees of small businesses, self-employed individuals, and uninsured persons to obtain health insurance.
+(A1) - -- Make efficient use of new tobacco settlement revenues to support health and health-related projects.
+(A1) - -- Determine the existing public and private health care providers sources and uses of revenue and assess the current and future impact of federal reimbursement changes on West Virginia health care providers.
+(A1) - -- Provide incentives for preventive care and wellness by lowering health insurance co-payments for individuals who meet their personal health care goals.
+(A1) - -- Address the adequacy of existing public health care provider payments, particularly Medicaid, including whether West Virginia is taking maximum advantage of the favorable federal/state match for Medicaid expenditures.
+(A1) - -- Address the uninsured population's needs.
+(A1) - -- Develop policies to enhance the role of the consumer as the purchaser of health care services.
+(A1) - -- Expand managed care principles, where feasible, through the formation of provider-sponsored organizations and networks.
+(B2) - -- Provide adequate reimbursement for health care providers to encourage use of technologies to improve health care.
+(B2) - -- Assure adequate continuum of care resources by health care providers and payors to meet the needs of elderly and disabled persons.
 (B2)